isoaxe/put-gang-console/README.md

 The `<Links/>` section is for senior users and contains several automatically generated links that can be easily copied and given to prospective customers.
 These are the web addresses of `put-gang-landing` but with params relating to the user.
 Any customer that uses one of these links to signup will become a subordinate user of the referrer.

 Finally, the `<Charts/>` section displays aggregated `stats` data for the past year for the `admin` user only.

+### User Menu

+The user menu has three parts - `Home`, `<Settings/>` and `Logout`.
+These are available to all users.

+Selecting `Home` redirects to the default page for the user.
+If they are senior, then `Home` will redirect to `<Console/>`.
+For junior users, they will remain on `<Settings/>` as they don't have access to the navigation menu.

+The `<Settings/>` section allows the user to configure several pieces of data for their account.
+They can set `name` as will appear throughout the console.
+They can also set their `insta` handle which sets a profile image.
+The Discord integration is also set here.
+The `admin` can also toggle the availability of `card` payments.
+For junior users (including `level-2` without MLM activation), this is the only page they have access to.

+The last part is `Logout` that logs the user out of Firebase and returns them to the login page.